Verily your Lord is Generous and Shy. If His servant raises his hands to Him (in supplication) He becomes shy to return them empty [Tirmidhi]

 The Prophet (saw) said, “When anyone of you does Dua then don’t say “Oh Allah!
 Forgive me if you want“, “Have mercy on me if you want“, “Give me subsistence if you wish” rather believe completely that HE will do whatever HE wishes.
 Nobody can force Him.”
 [Bukhari]

-Have complete faith in Allah swt and Allah swt will guide you, be sincere in your faith and it becomes so much easier for Shaytaan to lead you astray.
+Have complete faith in Allah swt and Allah swt will guide you, be sincere in your faith and it becomes so much harder for Shaytaan to lead you astray.